jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - **Evaluate** them with respect to educational objectives; and
 - **Customize** tools for the given learning scenario

-Alonso et al. (2008) provide a review of eLearning technologies.
+Alonso et al. (2008) provides a brief review of the history of eLearning technologies.

 ## Evaluating teaching technologies